Sahara Desert

 - The Sahara Desert stretches over virtually all of Western Africa, encompassing 11 nations.
 Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan, and Tunisia are all affected.

-- The Sahara Desert is not the world’s biggest desert, contrary to popular belief.
-After the Antarctic and Artic deserts, it is really ranked third.
+- Contrary to popular belief, the Sahara Desert is not the world’s biggest desert.
+After the Antarctic and Arctic deserts, it is really ranked third.
 Because a desert is described as a barren area with a hostile environment for plants and animals, this is the case.
 As a result, the Sahara Desert is the world’s biggest hot desert, but not the world’s largest.

 - It comes out that the vast area of the Sahara Desert is a valuable mine of Dinosaur fossils.
 Paleontologists have discovered one of the region’s biggest preserved dinosaur fossils in the Moroccan Sahara.

 - The Sahara Desert is easily pictured as a massive sandbox.
-Sand dunes and sheets, on the other hand, make up just 25% of the Sahara desert’s surface.
-Because to its position on the African barrier, the remainder is composed of limestone, sandstone, and other geological types.
+Dunes and sheets, on the other hand, make up just 25% of the Sahara desert’s surface.
+Because of its position on the African barrier, the remainder comprises limestone, sandstone, and other geological types.

 - Throughout the day, the temperature in the Sahara Desert averages 38 degrees Celsius (100 degrees Fahrenheit).
 The desert may be as frigid as -4 degrees Celsius as the sun sets (25 Degrees Fahrenheit).

 - Is it possible to live in the Sahara?
 Deserts are characterized by their harsh climate for animals and plants, yet the Sahara Desert has some traces of scant flora.
 The little pockets of the oasis attract species and allow life to survive to some extent.
-The desert is home to over 70 animal species, 90 bird species, and 100 reptile species, among others.
+The desert is home to over 70 animal species, 90 bird species, and 100 reptile species.

-- One of the nicest things to do in the Sahara desert is stargazed.
-Because of the kilometers of desolate territory, artificial light has little to no effect on the sky.
+- One of the nicest things to do in the Sahara desert is stargazing.
+Because of the kilometres of desolate territory, artificial light has little to no effect on the sky.
 As a result, you can see the whole cosmos over your head.

-- The Sahara Desert offers a wide choice of activities, including camel riding, quad biking, and sand surfing.
-In certain regions of the desert, spa resorts have evolved to be popular tourist attractions.
+- The Sahara Desert offers many activities, including camel riding, quad biking, and sand surfing.
+In certain regions of the desert, spa resorts have evolved into popular tourist attractions.